karlyndiary/DA-Cheatsheet/Git Commands.md

-- clone: Download the file from the website to the local machine
+- git clone: Download the file from the website to the local machine
-- add: Track files and save changes in Git
+- git add: Add changes to the staging area
-- commit: Save your files in Git
+- git commit: Save your files to the repository
-- push: Upload Git commands to a remote repo
+- git push: Upload Git commands to a remote repo
-- pull: When there is a code change and you want to bring it to the local machine
+- git pull: Fetch and merge remote changes to the local machine
+- git branch: List, create or delete branches
-- ls: List files
+- git checkout: Switch branches or restore files
+- git merge: Merge changes from different branches
+- git status: Show the current status of the repository
+- git log: Display commit history
+- git reset: Unstage changes or move to a previous commit
+- git stash: Temporarily save changes for later
+- git remote: Manage remote repositories
+- git fetch: Download changes from a remote repository
 - git init: Initializes a new Git repository in the current directory